ludjac/Noodles/README.md

 **Flavour: 7/10**
 **Buy-again: 6/10**

-Good soup.
-Not a lot of flavour.
+Ok soup, but not a lot of flavour.
 Oily is a plus.
 I'll def enjoy them.
 The taste is good but a little weak.
+Prob becouse of not meant to be soup.

 <img src="img/YATO_MEE_GORENG.jpg" alt="YATO_ME_GORENG" width="400px"/>